Singing Ship

 In September 2015, it was reported that a pathway would be constructed up to the Singing Ship from the lookout which was constructed as part of the second stage of the Emu Park Anzac Memorial beachfront precinct.

 In 2019, local resident Claire Ryan published a book about the monument's history entitled "The Singing Ship: Captain and Crew".

 The monument's 50th anniversary was celebrated in 2020.

 The Singing Ship is frequently promoted as one of the Capricorn Coast's premier tourist attractions.
 As such, the Singing Ship has become an iconic symbol of Emu Park and the surrounding district.

 Depictions of the monument have been incorporated into a number of logos such as those belonging to Livingstone Shire Council, Emu Park State School and Club Emu Park.

+A 3D graphics model render of the singing ship was included into an update for Australia in Microsoft Flight Simulator (2020) and Microsoft Flight Simulator (2024) in 2026.